-1. A degree in the target world language; or

-2. Passing score of state recognized test: Praxis, NES, or Place depending on the specific target language; or

-3. 24 semester hours of college level coursework that meet the minimum requirement in each of the areas as required by the State.
+- 1. A degree in the target world language; or - 2.
+Passing score of state recognized test: Praxis, NES, or Place depending on the specific target language; or - 3.
+24 semester hours of college level coursework that meet the minimum requirement in each of the areas as required by the State.

-Required Courses- 33 Credits
+Required Courses-33 Credits

-Required Cot in ses- 55 circuits

 EDF 500 Conceptions of Schooling 3

 EDSE 679 Interventions for Students with 3

-Cultural and Linguistic Differences
+Cultural and Linguistic

+Differences

 ECLD 592 Second Language Acquisition 3

 Theory

 ECLD 594 Foundations of Language and 3

 Linguistics for ESL/Bilingual

 Educators

-EDRD 523 Reading and Writing in the Content 3
+EDRD 523 Reading and Writing in the 3

-Areas
+Content Areas

 EDFE 501 Practicum 1-4

 FL 541 Methods of Teaching World 3

 Languages

 EDFE 555 Supervised Student Teaching 1-9

 SRM 600 Introduction to Graduate Research 3

 ECLD 605 Seminar in Multilingual Teaching 3

 and Learning I

 Comprehensive Exam